 If you can't communicate heart-to-heart and successfully work through your relationship difficulties, one possible solution is to consider couple counselling.
 A specialist relationship counsellor can provide a safe supportive space where you can repair and reclaim your relationship or heal emotionally from the loss of a significant relationship.

-Alternatively, if your relationship isn't in distress but has become like a wilting plant in need of some watering, then a Hold Me Tight (HMT) couples workshop might be what is needed to spring it back to life.
+Alternatively, if your relationship isn't in severe distress but has become like a wilting plant in need of some watering, then a Hold Me Tight (HMT) couples workshop might be what is needed to spring it back to life.